ibbles/LearningUnrealEngine/Plugins.md

     - `Binaries`.
 Will contain compiled binaries/dynamically linked library for our plugin.
     - `Content`.
 Assets and other content we wish to ship with the plugin.
     - `Intermediate`.
 Temporary build artifacts created by the build system.
     - `Resources`.
 Have only ever seen this contain an icon.
+When put something in `Resources` and when in `Content`?
     - `Source/<PluginName>`.
 The source code for our plugin.
 - Create `<PluginName>.uplugin` in the plugin's directory.

 A plugin consists of one or more modules.
 By default there is a module with the same name as the plugin, hence the `<PluginName>` directory in `Source`.
 Additional modules may be created.
-It's recommended.
+It's recommended if it helps structure the plugin's functionality.
+If you want to provide Editor integration in addition to in-game functionality you must have a separate Editor module.

 There is no specific plugin-in API in Unreal Engine.
 The entirety of the public interface surface of all module is available to plug-ins.